 If you’re feeling lost in life, you’re not alone.
-Life has its ups and downs, and sometimes we just feel that we’re on the wrong path.
+Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

-But the great thing is that often when we feel lost, we’re really on the way to better things in our lives.
+But the great thing is that often when we are feeling lost, we’re really on the way to better things in our lives.
 Here are 9 reasons you might feel lost in life and some considerations to find your path again.

 “Sometimes when you lose your way, you find YOURSELF.”Mandy Hale